GET QUOTE TODAY

 WHAT IS SR22 INSURANCE?

 An SR22 is a certificate your insurance company provides that proves you carry your state’s minimum requirement of liability insurance.
 While many people believe SR22 is insurance coverage itself, it’s the documentation that proves you are insured to drive.
 Almost every state requires an SR22, or Safety Responsibility, a certificate for high-risk drivers.
 Some states, such as Florida and Virginia, refer to the certification as FR44.

 Once you have an insurance policy that meets your state’s requirements, your insurance provider will electronically file your SR22 certificate with your state’s Department of Motor Vehicles (or equivalent such as BPS, DPS, DoR).
 Once this certificate is on file, the DMV will reinstate your license, and you can start driving again.

-Who Is Required to Have an SR22?
+Who needs an SR22?

-- Failing to provide proof of insurance
+- Failing to provide proof of auto insurance

 - Incurring an excessive number of traffic tickets

 - Falsifying insurance documents

 - Operating a vehicle with a suspended license